 Who doesn’t love a good riddle?
-Whether you’re trying to stump your friends, challenge your brain, or just have some fun, riddles are the perfect way to test your thinking skills.
-They make you see things differently, think outside the box, and sharpen your problem-solving abilities—all while keeping things entertaining!
+Whether you’re trying to stump your friends, challenge your brain, or simply enjoy a clever puzzle, riddles for teens are one of the best ways to test your thinking skills.
+They encourage you to look at problems from different angles, notice hidden clues, and think creatively.

 1. The Vanishing Act

-Riddle: I have just three letters, yet when you add two more, my length decreases.
+Riddle: I have just three letters, yet when you add two more, I become smaller.
 What word am I?

 2. The Mystery Companion